 Ocean Networks, Inc. was established in 2013 and is headquartered in Atlanta, GA (USA).
 We develop submarine cable systems for governments, carriers, content providers and research & education groups.
-We repurposes out-of-service (OOS) cable systems for the ocean science community.
-In addition, the company supports the industry with contractor services.
+Through our subsidiary Submarine Cable Salvage, Inc. we repurpose Out-of-Service (OOS) cable systems for the ocean science community.

 Ocean Networks is a privately held company and currently owns 8,000+ km of submarine cable systems that are being repurposed for ocean science.

-South America Pacific Link (SAPL) - is a new build submarine cable system being developed by Ocean Networks.
+Caribbean Express (CX) - is a new build submarine cable system that is being developed by Ocean Networks.